 Some surgeons loosely interchange the terms en bloc, total capsulecotmy, and capsulectomy, it is good to be educated on the difference between these procedures before going into the consult.
 Ask the surgeon to give you a step by step description of the procedure and make sure you are both on the same page with the terms of the explant.

-Please note, it may be beneficial to get it in writing beforehand that full capsule removal will be done, get it signed, and make a copy for your own ecords.
-Unfortunately there have been too many instances where ladies thought they were getting a proper explant and then upon waking up from surgery were told the capsule was left inside as the surgeon had decided it was not needed to be removed.
-Ladies have had to get second surgeries by other surgeons so that they could finally heal.
+Please note, it may be beneficial to get it in writing beforehand that full capsule removal will be done, get it signed, and make a copy for your own records.
+Unfortunately, there have been too many instances where women thought they were getting a proper explant and then upon waking up from surgery were told the capsule was left inside as the surgeon had decided it was not needed to be removed.
+Women have had to get second surgeries by other surgeons so that they could finally heal.

 4. Request Pictures of the Implants and Capsules: